tdpreece/owasp_zap_example/README.md

 * Open up 'Sites' and 'http://localhost:8081', right-click on 'http://localhost:8081' > Active Scan,
 * select the user that was used to run the tests (John),
 * click 'Start Scan' button.
-* The alerts tab at the bottom of the gui shows a list of possible security vulnearbilities.
+* The alerts tab at the bottom of the gui shows a list of possible security vulnerabilities.

 ![alt text](http://tdpreece.github.io/assets/img/owasp_zap_example/zap-scan-xss-vulnerability.png "XSS vulnerability found by scan")